BradHutchings/Mmojo-Server/deploy/200-Windows-WSL/README.md

 - [01.
 Prerequisites](01-Prerequisites.md) - What you need to deploy OpenClaw.
 - [02.
 Prepare WSL - Mmojo Server](02-Prepare-WSL-Mmojo-Server.md) - You will create a WSL instance for Mmojo Server.
 - [03.
 Mount Mmojo Share](03-Mount-Mmojo-Share.md) - If you have a Mmojo Share, mount it.
 - [04.
-Download Mmojo Server from Hugging Face](04-Download-Mmojo-Server-from-Hugging-Face.md) - In this subsection, you will download Mmojo Server from Hugging Face and install it for use with OpenClaw.
+Download Models from Hugging Face](04-Download-Models-from-Hugging-Face.md] - You will download models for use with Mmoho Server from Hugging Face.
 - [05.
-Copy Mmojo Server from Mmojo Share](05-Copy-Mmojo-Server-from-Mmojo-Share.md) - In this subsection, you will copy a previously built Mmojo Server from your Mmojo Share and install it for use with OpenClaw.
+Copy Models from Mmojo Share](05-Copy-Models-from-Mmojo-Share.md) - You will copy models for use with Mmoho Server from your Mmojo Share.
 - [06.
-Build Mmojo Server](06-Build-Mmojo-Server.md) - You will build a Mmojo Server for testing with OpenClaw quickly.
+Download Mmojo Server from Hugging Face](06-Download-Mmojo-Server-from-Hugging-Face.md) - You will download Mmojo Server from Hugging Face and install it.
 - [07.
+Copy Mmojo Server from Mmojo Share](07-Copy-Mmojo-Server-from-Mmojo-Share.md) - You will copy a previously built Mmojo Server from your Mmojo Share and install it.
+- [08.
+Build Mmojo Server](08-Build-Mmojo-Server.md) - You will build a Mmojo Server for testing with OpenClaw quickly.
-Run Mmojo Server](07-Run-Mmojo-Server.md) - Run and quickly test Mmojo Server.
+- [09.
+Run Mmojo Server](09-Run-Mmojo-Server.md) - Run and quickly test Mmojo Server.

 **Get Started:** [01.
 Prerequisites](01-Prerequisites.md)